 Enjoying massive success early in their career, America earned their stripes as musical soldiers on the battlefield amidst the excess, craziness and chaos of the 70's.
 The trio won the Grammy for Best New Artist in 1972 and began working with George Martin and Geoff Emerick in 1974.
 This successful team went on to record seven albums and several Top Ten hits, including "Tin Man," "Sister Golden Hair" and "Lonely People."

 By the mid-70s, inter-band conflicts combined with an exhaustive touring and recording schedule exacted its toll on the group.
 With Peek's departure from the fold in 1977, Gerry Beckley & Dewey Bunnell rose to the challenge and carried on as a duo.
 Shifts in sound and direction, changes in producers and managers, and a renewed dedication to the craft of songwriting helped rocket America to the upper reaches of the pop charts in 1982 with their smash single, "You Can Do Magic."
 During this tumultuous time in their career, Beckley and Bunnell immersed themselves in their craft, infusing a newfound maturity into their rich body of work.
-Their growth as singers, songwriters and musicians has continued into the present day as illustrated by landmark releases such as 2000's Highway 3-disc box set, 2002's Holiday Harmony, an album comprised of seasonal classics and live showcases, 2007's Here & Now, 2009's Live In Concert: Wildwood Springs and 2011's Back Pages.
+Their growth as singers, songwriters and musicians has continued into the present day as illustrated by landmark releases such as 2000's Highway 3-disc box set, 2002's Holiday Harmony, an album comprised of seasonal classics and live showcases, 2007's Here & Now, 2009's Live In Concert: Wildwood Springs, 2011's Back Pages, and 2015's Lost And Found and America: Archives Vol. 1.

 From their formative years, America has been a band capable of transcending borders with its uplifting music and positive message.
 Embracing a rainbow of divergent cultures, America's audiences continue to grow, comprising a loyal legion of first, second and third generation fans, all bearing testament to the group's enduring appeal.
 "I think that the ingredients of the America sound are the basic fundamentals that translate internationally," explains Beckley.
 "The Italians are huge fans of dance music, but they also love a ballad--they're romantic at heart.
 It's the same in the Far East.
 A lot of times in these countries, we see people singing along, and they don't really know what the words mean.
 Music is truly the international language."